To be issued a residence card, you must go to the police in the place where you live. You have to book an appointment in advance.

 Examples of valid identification are:

-The bank can ask for more documentation of your identity before they are able to give you a bank account.
+The bank may ask for additional valid identification documents, or further documentation of your identity, before they are able to give you a bank account.
 This is because they have to be certain of who you are.